 Alternative Prosecution Programs

-The Lake County State’s Attorney’s Office provides a Felony Alternative Prosecution program and a Misdemeanor Alternative Prosecution Program.
-Non-violent, low risk offenders charged with either felony or misdemeanor offenses are eligible for this diversion program.
+The Lake County State’s Attorney’s Office provides a Felony Alternative Prosecution Program and a Misdemeanor Alternative Prosecution Program.
+Low risk offenders charged with either felony or misdemeanor offenses are eligible for this diversion program.
 These programs divert a defendant from the traditional course of prosecution if the defendant has accepted responsibility and agreed to improve themselves.
 Participants are ordered to complete counseling in the following areas: substance abuse, anger management, job training, decision-making, financial planning, parenting skills, or anti-gang strategies.
 The offender is required to maintain contact with the LCSAO and the courts.
 Participants that complete the program are “successful” and those who do not complete the program are “unsuccessful”.
-The new administration seeks to expand the number of participants in the alternative prosecution programs.
+The new administration seeks to expand the number of participants in these programs.

 Office of the Lake County State’s Attorney

 The Lake County State’s Attorney’s Office represents the people of Lake County and at times the County itself in a court of law.
 It is dedicated to seek justice with integrity by vigorously and ethically prosecuting criminal acts, with empathy and compassion for the victims of crime and unwavering respect for the rights of the accused; to protect the people of Lake County by working with our criminal justice partners to make our communities safe; and to provide exceptional and professional legal representation to Lake County and its elected and appointed officials, thereby promoting responsible and trustworthy government.

 Lake County State's Attorney Eric Rinehart has dedicated his new administration to making our county safer and our courthouse fairer.
 His office will focus on innovative and transparent solutions for the problems facing all Lake County communities.